-Every college team has its own rituals or symbols which are considered to bring good luck.
+All players and teams in America have their own rituals or symbols believed to bring luck.
 One of these things is a mascot.
-Nowadays, a mascot is a symbol for a team.
-They use a mascot as a funny, charismatic, scary or even a cute symbol.
-All to entertain the fans and to bring good luck to the team they represent.
-Commonly, a mascot is a person, animal or object.
-It’s common in the world of sports to use mascots for merchandising.
-Since a while, costumed characters have provided teams with an opportunity to choose a fantasy creature as their mascot and so did college sport teams.
-We selected some of the most famous mascottes in college sports for you:
+Nowadays, a mascot serves as a symbol for a team.
+College teams use mascots as funny, charismatic, scary, or even cute symbols, all to entertain the fans and bring luck to the team they represent.
+Typically, a mascot can be a person, animal, or object.
+In the sports world, mascots are commonly used for merchandising.
+For some time now, costumes have been made for them, and college teams have the option to choose them as their mascots.
+We’ve listed the best mascots in college sports for you:

 University of Tennessee – Smokey

 Smokey represents the University of Tennessee.
-The animal is a Bluetick Coonhound and therefore a real life dog.
-Smokey X leads “the Vols” on the field for football games.
-There is also a costumed mascot that appears at every Vols Game and has won several mascot championships.
-The Bluetick Coonhound won the contest to select a Coonhound which should serve as the school’s live mascot.
-At halftime of the Mississippi State game that season, several dogs were lined up on the old cheerleaders’ ramp at Shields–Watkins Field for voting.
-The commentators introduced each dog and the student body cheered for their favorite.
+The animal is a Bluetick Coonhound, an actual dog.
+Smokey X leads “the Vols” on the field for American football games.
+There is also a costumed mascot that appears at every game and has won several mascot championships.
+The Bluetick Coonhound won the contest for selection as the school’s mascot.
+During halftime of the Mississippi State game that season, several dogs lined up at Shields-Watkins Field to cast their votes.
+The commentator introduced each dog, and the students could cheer for their favorite.

 Saint Joseph’s University – The Hawk

 The Hawk is one of the most famous mascots in college sports.
-The Hawk won in 2014 “the best College Basketball Tradition” by NCAA.com.
-The idea originated from the 1954-55 season.
-At first, there was an actual hawk.
-Later, the actual hawk switched to a costume hawk.
-The hawk has not missed a men’s basketball game since that first season.
-The Hawk is unique because it is one of the few mascots in the nation that travels to every game, and the student who holds the position receives a full scholarship.
+In 2014, The Hawk won “the best College Basketball Tradition” by NCAA.com.
+The idea originated in the 1954-55 season.
+Initially, there was a real hawk, but later it transitioned to a costume hawk.
+Since that first season, the hawk has only missed one men’s basketball game.
+The Hawk is unique because it is one of the few mascots in America that travels to every game.
+Furthermore, the student who holds the role receives a full scholarship.
 Awesome!

 University of Texas – Bevo

-Bevo is the live mascot at the University of Texas at Austin.
+Bevo is the living mascot of the University of Texas in Austin.
 Bevo is a Texas Longhorn steer.
-The profile of the Longhorn’s head and horns gives rise to the school’s hand symbol and saying: “Hook ’em Horns”.
-The idea to use a live longhorn as the university’s mascot attributes Stephen Pinckney.
-In 1916, Pinckney gathered $124 from other alumni to purchase a longhorn in the Texas Panhandle, which they originally named “Bo” and shipped to Austin.
+The profile of the head and the horns of the Longhorn give rise to the school’s hand symbol that says, “Hook ’em Horns.”
+The idea of using a living Longhorn as the university’s mascot was greatly appreciated by Stephen Pinckney.
+In 1916, Pinckney collected $124 in donations to purchase a steer in Texas, which they originally named “Bo” and shipped to Austin.

 - Find & Share on GIPHY